PraneelMakam/characterai-chatgpt-wrapper/README.md

 # CharacterAI ChatGPT Wrapper v2.0

 A full-stack web application that provides a ChatGPT wrapper with AI character voices and voice dictation capabilities.
-Chat with your favorite fictional characters using both text and voice input/output with realistic AI voices.
+Chat with your favorite fictional characters using both text and voice input/output with **dual voice providers** - ElevenLabs and PlayHT for maximum flexibility and quality.

 ## 🌟 Features

 - **AI Character Voices**: Pre-configured fictional characters with unique personalities and voices
-- **Realistic Voice AI**: ElevenLabs integration for ultra-realistic character voices
+- **Dual Voice Providers**: ElevenLabs AND PlayHT integration for ultra-realistic character voices
+- **Smart Voice Switching**: Automatic fallback and manual switching between voice providers
 - **Voice Dictation**: Speak to characters using speech-to-text
 - **Text-to-Speech**: Characters respond with their unique voices
 - **Modern UI**: Beautiful, responsive design with smooth animations